acsharp-biomech/Abaqus-workflow/Abaqus-basics.md

 Change the background colour : View > Graphics Options...
 In Graphics Options you can also change the Drag mode to wireframe for faster movement.

 Take a screen capture: File > Print, in settings - select File, Browse files, select format and choose the image size by clicking ![image](https://user-images.githubusercontent.com/80410515/111625442-c3ab2a80-87e4-11eb-9dc5-6d4bc2e7d456.png).

+Set working directory: You may want to change the working directory (the default is C:\Temp), File > Set work directory...

+To change the element type (linear to quadratic): In the Mesh Module, select the menu Mesh > Element Type... then select the region to be assigned.
+In the dialog box that appears, change the Geometric Order (Linear or Quadratic).
+Linear are 4-node tetrahedral elements (C3D4) and quadratic are 10-node tetrahedral elements (C3D10).
+Quadratic elements are more accurate but take a lot longer to solve.
+4-node tetrahedral elements are standard from Avizo and do the job if you have enough of them.